abhi0395/abhi0395/README.md

   - Statistical inference and physical interpretation
 - Combine **machine learning** (PCA, NMF, regression, statistical learning) with physical models
 - Work in Python, Jupyter Notebooks, Bash scripting; experienced with **HPC**, **Slurm**, and **CPU clusters**
-- Study the **formation and evolution of galaxies** through observational probes
+- Study the **formation and evolution of galaxies** through observational and computational probes

 ---